 You can’t choose which program you are invited to apply for.
 The system will sort profiles based on the information you enter.

-As an applicant you need to score a minimum of 67 points out of 100 based on age, education, work experience, language skills, etc. to become eligible to apply under the Federal Skilled Worker Program (FSWP) of Express Entry.
+As an applicant you need to score minimum of 67 points out of 100 based on age, education, work experience, language skills, etc. to become eligible to apply under the Federal Skilled Worker Program (FSWP) of Express Entry.

-Work experience – You must have at least one year, continuous full-time work experience in the last ten years in Skill Type 0, or Skill Level A or B.
+Work experience – You must have at least one year, of continuous full-time work experience in the last ten years in Skill Type 0, or Skill Level A or B.

 Language ability – English – You must show that you meet or exceed the language threshold of the Canadian Language Benchmark (CLB 7).
 A minimum of 6 Bands in each component in General IELTS, with test results from an IRCC-designated language testing organization.
-There are two authorized test providers in English, the International English Language Testing System (IELTS), and the Canadian English Language Proficiency Index Program (CELPIP).
+There are two authorized test providers in English, the International English Language Testing System (IELTS) and the Canadian English Language Proficiency Index Program (CELPIP).
 IELTS, CELPIP, and TEF all assign a score for each of four language abilities: Listening, Reading, Writing, and Speaking.
 IELTS is valid for 2 years from the report date.

-French – If you want to take your language test in French, you must take the Test d’évaluation de français (TEF) or Test de Connaissance du français (TCF).
+French – If you want to take your language test in French, you must take the Test d’évaluation de français (TEF) or Test de connaissance du français (TCF).
 To get points for the second official language, you must meet the minimum level of CLB 5 or NCLC 5 in all 4 language areas.